thomashydeli/gptForConversationQALabeling/README.md

-# gptForConversation
+# gptForConversationQATagging
-This is an exploration project to see if GPT can be leveraged and fine tune to provide answers to conversations.
+This personal practice project is for testing GPT for perform automated instructional tagging on conversational data.

+Data is about technical Q&A conversations, and was acquried from Software-related-Slack-Chats-with-Disentangled-Conversations [https://github.com/preethac/Software-related-Slack-Chats-with-Disentangled-Conversations]
+Special thanks to the repo owners: Kostadin Damevski and Preetha Chatterjee!